nodejs/node/BUILDING.md

 Furthermore, compiling on x86 Windows is currently considered Experimental and may not be possible.

-<em id="fn7">7</em>: FreeBSD 12.0 system's compiler is clang 6.0.1 but
+<em id="fn7">7</em>: The default FreeBSD 12.0 compiler is Clang 6.0.1, but
-FreeBSD 12.1's is the 8.0.1 version.
-In both cases, other LLVM versions are provided via the system's package manager up to 9.0.
+FreeBSD 12.1 upgrades to 8.0.1.
+Other Clang/LLVM versions are provided via the system's package manager, including Clang 9.0.

 ### Supported toolchains